Blog

 Review your platform-based workforce to ensure compliance ahead of national implementation deadlines (by December 2, 2026).
 Explore Safeguard Global’s Contractor Management solution to learn more about your compliance risk.
 Or, evaluate this risk on your own using Safeguard’s Worker Classification Tool to see if you might need some help.

-Netherlands: New contractor classification law
+Netherlands: New contractor classification law - Postponed to January 2026

 The Netherlands has introduced the VBAR Law (Wet Verduidelijking Beoordeling Arbeidsrelaties en Rechtsvermoeden), creating stricter contractor classification rules.